 Never going back to knobbies again!

 Seat-bolt collars - One day, after I finished working on the bike, I failed to tighten the seat bolts.
-During a short test ride, I remembered my error, but when I checked the bolts, one was one, and so was the collar.
+During a short test ride, I remembered my error, but when I checked the bolts, one was gone, and so was the collar.

 I had spare bolts and nuts, but the collar was another problem.
 On one of the CRF230F forums (ThumperTalk or CRFsOnly), someone found that the collars are not listed in the parts catalog for the 230F.
 Turns out, the collars are on the Rear Fender page (thanks Steve).
 Another rider offered the fact that the CRF450 uses the same collars and provided the Honda part number 83505-KM4-000.
 I ordered six of the collars (just in case I lose one again ;-).
 When I compared the 230F collar to the 450 collar, I noticed that the 450 collar is .05mm thicker.
 This is not enough to even notice during a casual visual inspection.
 The picture on the left shows the stock 230F collar on the left and the 450 collar on the right.
 Note the thicker flange on the 450 collar.

 I also used locking flange nuts instead of the stock non-locking nuts; see the picture on the right.
 I bet they don't come off again (as long as I remember to tighten them!).

 Seal Savers (early 2004) - I decided to remove the drab black fork boots and install some snappy looking SealSavers.
 I rode all of 2004 with the SealSavers on the forks, and they worked great.
 They kept dirt and mud off of the seals, as advertised.